tcastanley/Waste-Classification-Project/README.md

 ### Approach
-My approach was to initially create a Multilayer Perceptron (MLP) and input the images as column vectors directly to establish a baseling model.
+My approach was to initially create a Multilayer Perceptron (MLP) and input the images as column vectors directly to establish a baseline model.
 Afterwards, I wanted to try my hand out at building my own Convolutional Neural Network (CNN) to see if I could improve upon the initial results from my MLP model.

 ### Summary
-The project overall went very well, with my final model reaching an accuracy of ~91%.
+The project overall went very well, with my final CNN model reaching an accuracy of **~91%**.
 These results were then compared with pre-trained models to serve as benchmarks.
-I chose three models, VGG16, VGG19, & Xception with each of them scoring 86%, 86%, and 91% respectively.
+I chose three models: VGG16, VGG19, & Xception with each of them scoring 86%, 86%, and 91% respectively.

 ### Sample Visualizations